millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 -   What is a Workspace?

-> A workspace is an area where you can store your projects.
+    A workspace is an area where you can store your projects.
 Each workspace can be shared with other users so they can collaborate with you.
-For collaborating with other users, you can provide different levels of permission such as Viewer, Developer and Manager – *these will be covered in more detail later in this workshop*.
+For collaborating with other users, you can provide different levels of permission such as Viewer, Developer and Manager – these will be covered in more detail later in this lab.
 You can create multiple workspaces.

 -   What is a Project?

-> A project is a container for organizing your notebooks.
+    A project is a container for organizing your notebooks.
 You can create multiple projects.

 -   What is a Notebook?

-> A notebook is a web-based interface for building reports and dashboards using a series of pre-built data visualizations which can then be shared with other OML users.
+    A notebook is a web-based interface for building reports and dashboards using a series of pre-built data visualizations which can then be shared with other OML users.
 Each notebook can contain one or SQL queries and/or SQL scripts.
 Additional non-query information can be displayed using special markdown tags (an example of these tags will be shown later).

-#Running a SQL Statement
+# Running a SQL Statement

-##Steps
+## Steps

 ### Step 5: Opening a new SQL query scratchpad